2k1992/2k1992/README.md

 Web / App Developer
 ------------------------

-I've been learning to code for 2 years, after switching careers.
+I've been coding for 3 years.
 I have passion for Frontend development.

 * 🌍  I'm based in Ethiopia
 * 🖥️  See my portfolio at [Nahom Teferi](https://nahomteferi.netlify.app/)